 You’ll definitely want to grab a power adapter with a dummy battery to get continuous power while you’re streaming.
 It makes a huge difference.
 There’s nothing worse than a camera running out of battery power when you’re in the middle of a broadcast.
 Simply pop out the camera’s battery and pop in the dummy battery and then plug it in.
 Boom continuous power.

-So out of the box, there are a few settings that need to be changed in order for you to get the best streaming video quality.
+Out of the box, there are a few settings that need to be changed in order for you to get the best video quality.
 These are our recommendations, so feel free to continue to tweak and fine tune your own settings to your liking.

 If you want to turn off that annoying guided menu, press menu, make sure it’s on display level menu display and change that to standard.
 You’ll definitely also want to turn off the feature that turns the screen off every time your hand is over it, so go to menu, make sure it’s on the wrench.
 Go to number four, go down to display settings, and change display control to manual.
 Don’t make the mistake that I did and make sure your cameras on video mode, not p mode, not m mode, or any of those other modes.

-If you’re brand new to the M50 with the kit lens and you’re feeling intimidated about changing all of the settings, go ahead and try it on auto.
+If you’re feeling intimidated, go ahead and try it on auto.
 That’s the default movie mode.
 Choose manual movie mode, set the camera to record at 30 frames per second.

 A good rule of thumb is to double your frames per second to get your shutter speed.
 So go ahead and set it to one 60th of a second.
 Now you want to lower your aperture to as low as they can go.
 If you’re just starting out with the kit lens, it likely won’t give you any blurry background.
-But once you upgrade your lens to something like the 22mm or even the Sigma 16mm with a low aperture, you’ll definitely have that blurry background.
+Once you upgrade your lens to something with a low aperture, you’ll definitely have that blurry background.

 Now go ahead and adjust your ISO.
-You want to make sure you have a lot of light because you want this to be as low as possible in order to have the least amount of graininess.
-Aside from the kit lens that comes with the camera, another popular lens is the Canon 22mm F2, and the Sigma 16mm F1.4.
+Make sure you have a lot of light.
+You’ll want it to be as low as possible in order to have the least amount of graininess.
+Aside from the kit lens that comes with the camera, another popular lens is the Canon 22mm F2.
+Or the Sigma 16mm F1.4.
 There are tons of older lenses for Canon DSLRs.
 They aren’t natively compatible, but you can get an adapter that will allow them to work with the M50.

 When you’re ready to upgrade, I highly recommend you grab the Sigma 16mm F1.4.
 It’s expensive, but definitely worth it.
-It’s a unique lens in that you can have it pretty close to you and you’ll still get that great blurry background.
+It’s a unique lens in that you can have it pretty close to you.
+But it’ll give you that great blurry background.

 The Canon M50 and Ecamm Live Virtual Camera

-Now that you’re loving using your Canon M50 in Ecamm Live, you can also take that video quality into other apps like Zoom, Meet, Facebook Messenger Rooms, and more using Ecamm’s virtual camera.
-To use the Ecamm Live virtual camera, you’ll need to make sure you’re an Ecamm Pro subscriber.
+Now that you’re loving using your Canon M50 in Ecamm Live, you can also take it into other apps.
+Yes, apps like Zoom, Meet, Facebook Messenger Rooms, and more.
+You’ll need to use Ecamm’s virtual camera.
+(To use the Ecamm Live virtual camera, you’ll need to make sure you’re an Ecamm Pro subscriber.)

 In Ecamm Live, go to the output menu, select virtual cam, and install the virtual cam.

-Once the virtual camera is installed and turned on, you should see it come up as an option in other apps (you’ll need to have Ecamm Live open and your Canon connected).
+Once the virtual camera is installed and turned on, you should see it come up as an option.
+Make sure you have Ecamm Live open and your Canon connected.

 Now you can do things like tweak your picture settings, change your color grade, apply LUTs, and more.